Murder probe launched after Mansion Tyne student flat death

 - Published

-Police have launched a murder investigation after a 24-year-old man was found dead at a student flat block.
+A man has been charged with murdering a 24-year-old man who was found dead at a student flat block.

-Northumbria Police said they were called to Mansion Tyne on Howard Street, Newcastle, at about 16:30 BST on Tuesday where they found the dead man.
+Northumbria Police said they were called to Mansion Tyne in Howard Street, Newcastle, at 16:30 BST on Tuesday where they found the man dead.

+A 21-year-old man from Sunderland has been charged with murder and is due to appear before magistrates in Newcastle on Saturday.

 Follow BBC North East & Cumbria on Twitter, Facebook and Instagram.
 Send your story ideas to northeastandcumbria@bbc.co.uk.